Nice to meet you.

 Leadership is about leading others to success while getting things done.

 Even though there are many shapes and forms of leadership, researchers discovered some patterns.
 These patterns are called leadership styles.
-No matter if you’re new into leadership or already more experienced, becoming aware of these styles will enable you to become an effective leader.
+Whether you’re new to leadership or already more experienced, becoming aware of these styles will enable you to become an effective leader.

-You will learn that the various leadership styles in management differ greatly from each other.
-Those differences characterize the impact they have on your team and how effective you are as a leader.
+You will learn that the various leadership styles in management differ greatly.
+Those differences characterize their impact on your team and how effective you are as a leader.
 They also suit your personality differently.
-You must therefore choose a main style of leadership wisely.
+You must, therefore, choose the main style of leadership wisely.

-Knowing different styles of leadership will allow you to align your strengths, experiences, beliefs, goals, and vision with the way you lead.
-It will give you a perspective on your current baseline and where you have room to improve yourself.
+Knowing different leadership styles will allow you to align your strengths, experiences, beliefs, goals, and vision with how you lead.
+It will also give you a perspective on your current baseline and where you have room to improve.
 Applying leadership rules will improve team motivation, morale, stress level, communication, relationship, output, and overall impact.

-Different researchers have discovered many leadership styles over the years.
-In this guide, we will cover the most important ones.
-Every style has an example of how you would engage in a typical situation.
-They have possible pros and cons and information on when they are best for.
+Over the years, different researchers have discovered many leadership styles.
+Every style exemplifies how you would engage in a typical situation.
+It also has possible pros and cons and information on when it is best.

 leadership styles